JamesSaxon/dist_analysis/README.md

   but the json and geojson contain fairly broad descriptions of district demographics,
     partisanship, spatial scores, population deviations, and so forth.

-The full simulation for the 11 core states came to around 30k maps.
+The full simulation came to around 30k maps, for each of the 11 core states.
 It was computationally inefficient to load each of these individually.
 I therefore used the excellent json manipulation library [`jq`](https://stedolan.github.io/jq/manual/)